Conductance Anomaly in a Partially Open Adiabatic Quantum Point Contact: Introduction

-\textit{Introduction---}The quantization of Landauer conductance in units of universal quantum conductance $g_0\equiv e^{2}/h$ is a cornerstone of mesoscopic transport.
-For open channels, this quantization persists even in the presence of electron-electron interactions.
+The quantization of Landauer conductance in units of universal quantum conductance $g_0\equiv e^{2}/h$ is a cornerstone of mesoscopic transport.
+For fully open channels, this quantization persists even in the presence of electron-electron interactions.
 Galilean invariance guarantees that the total momentum of electrons is proportional to the current ${\bf J}=e/m_e {\bf P}$.
 Thus the conservation of the total momentum implies the conservation of the electric current, hence conductance.
 This universality was first demonstrated for the Landauer-Sharvin conductance~\cite{levinson1989potential} within the quantum-kinetic approach.
 This result was later generalized for the Luttinger liquid geometry ~\cite{maslov1995landauer,ponomarenko1995renormalization,safi1995transport,oreg1995interedge,ponomarenko1996frequency,safi1999interacting,trauzettel2004appearance}.

-By contrast, electron interaction does affect the conductance of the partially open channel due to backscattering processes~\cite{kane1992transport,kane1992transmission}; for review see, e.g., Ref.~\cite{MaslovLH2005}.
+By contrast, in the presence of a weak link or a localized impurity, which introduces a finite bare backscattering amplitude and thus renders the channel only partially transmitting, electron-electron interactions can profoundly modify transport, as demonstrated in Refs.~\cite{kane1992transport,kane1992transmission}; for review see, e.g., Ref.~\cite{MaslovLH2005}.
+Throughout this work, we characterize the degree of channel opening by the transmission probability $\mathcal{T}$: a channel is referred to as \emph{open} when $\mathcal{T} \simeq 1$, as \emph{closed} when $\mathcal{T} \simeq 0$, as \emph{partially open} when $0 < \mathcal{T} < 1$, and as \emph{half-open} when $\mathcal{T} \sim 0.5$.